Make Your Pool Look New

 Pool Leak Detection

-Through the use of specialized electronic equipment, SCUBA, and trade techniques, we are able to locate and repair any type of leak.
-Whether it is in the skimmers, pipes, equipment, accessories, steps, liner or the pool shell.
-We can also perform a pressure test and repair the plumbing to ensure your pool leak detection problem has been solved.
+Through the use of specialized electronic equipment, SCUBA, and industry-leading trade techniques, we are able to locate and repair any type of leak.
+Whether it is in the skimmers, pipes, equipment, accessories, steps, liner, or pool shell, our team has the experience to find the source.
+We can also perform pressure tests and repair plumbing to ensure your pool leak detection issue has been fully resolved.

-Usually, we recommend our clients pool leak detection if the pool is losing at least 1/2 inch of water per day.
-If you are losing less than that, it may be too little to detect if you have a leak.
-We recommend checking the obvious sources such as leaking backwash valves before commencing leak detection.
+We usually recommend scheduling pool leak detection services if your pool is losing at least 1/2 inch of water per day.
+If the loss is less than that, the amount may be too small to detect.
+Before beginning leak detection, we recommend checking obvious sources such as leaking backwash valves.
+If you need dependable pool leak detection services near the Lehigh Valley, our team is ready to help.

 Do I have a leak?